Hana Shalabi

 Hana Shalabi (هناء يحيى شلبي; born 2 July 1982) is a Palestinian prisoner in Israel, held in administrative detention.

 On 16 February 2012, the Israeli military arrested Shalabi at her home in Jenin, in the Palestinian administered territories of the West Bank.
-She is believed to be a supporter of the Palestinian Islamic Jihad, however, her father has denied that she is an active member.
+The BBC stated she was "reportedly a supporter of Islamic Jihad", however, her father denied she was a member of the organisation.
 The Israeli prison authority said she was taken into custody for unspecified terror activity.
 To protest against being held without charge, she began her hunger strike.
 She ended her hunger 43-day hunger strike on 29 March after a deal with Israel in which she is to be deported to the Gaza Strip and stay there for three years.

 Many protests were held within the Palestinian territories in solidarity with Shalabi, and her arrest was condemned by the Palestinian leadership.
 Shalabi had also been detained previously in 2009 and released two years later in October, 2011 during the Gilad Shalit prisoner exchange between Israel and Hamas.

 Life

 Shalabi is from the village of Burqin near Jenin in the northern West Bank, although her family originates from Haifa.
 Her brother was killed by the Israeli Army in 2005.

 In September 2009, she was arrested by Israeli authorities.
 No charges were brought against her.
 She remained in continuous detention for 25 months before being released in the prisoner swap deal between Hamas and Israel in October 2011.
 After her release Shalabi planned on studying nursing at al-Rawda College in Nablus.

-Shalabi is alleged to be a supporter of the Palestinian Islamic Jihad (PIJ), an organization that violently opposes the existence of Israel, and which Israel considers to be a terrorist organization, and is designated as a "Foreign Terrorist Organization" by the United States Department of State.
+She is reportedly a supporter of the Palestinian Islamic Jihad (PIJ), an organization that violently opposes the existence of Israel, and which Israel considers to be a terrorist organization, and is designated as a "Foreign Terrorist Organization" by the United States Department of State.
 Hana Shalabi's father denies that she is active in the organization.